2/19/2025

 Carlos Escalante

-Thanks for the call, Jake.
+Thanks for the call, RJ.
 My second question is on the CAPEX trend on a per-well basis.
 I think that it's very encouraging to see that you've saved on both fronts, the drilling and completion side.
-But given that the Western Hainesville is materially hotter and deeper than legacy Hainesville, you'd almost think that your drilling savings will hit a plateau soon, if you will, whereas on the completion side, you haven't reaped the full benefits of a full development cycle.
-So I was wondering if you can perhaps speak to how on the completion side you'll achieve greater savings.
-What are you doing specifically in terms of your completion design and how much headroom do you see on the drilling side as a whole?
+But given that the western Haynesville is materially hotter and deeper than legacy Haynesville, you'd almost think that your drilling savings will hit a plateau soon, if you will, whereas on the completion side, you haven't reaped the full benefits of a full development cycle.
+So I was wondering if you can perhaps speak to how, on the completion side, you'll achieve greater savings.
+What are you doing specifically in terms of your completion design?
+And how much headroom do you see on the drilling side as a whole?

 speaker